All Episodes

 And again, the story to me is how easily the left succeeds with their BS.

-How easily people lap that up.
+How easily people lap that up, whatever the BS is.

 Anyway, I appreciate the call, Dave, and congratulations.

-That's not that's that shouldn't even be possible if you listen.
+That shouldn't even be possible if you listen.

-Shouldn't it's not possible.
+The Planned Parentage crowd shouldn't, it's not possible.

 Shouldn't be, and shouldn't even be tried.